Skip to content

 • Free trial for 1 x monthly coffee subscription

-• For metered items:
+• For usage-based items:

 • Free trial for 10 x monthly alpaca_ai_tokens subscription

-Re-billing for trial line items
+Re-bill for trial line items

 Flexible billing mode only generates line items for changes made during a trial.
 Existing items without changes aren’t rebilled.